carvo/postii/README.md

 ### Requirements
 * Java 17
 * Node 18.3 & NPM (or Yarn)
-* Docker and Docker Compose (for Neo4j, RabbitMQ and Redis - obviously this is not the best option for scale proposes, I did in way to be easier to run)
+* Docker and Docker Compose (for Neo4j, RabbitMQ and Redis - not the best option for scale proposes, I did in way to be easier to run)
 * Free ports: 9999, 9998, 9997, 9996, 7474 & 7687 (Neo4j), 5672 & 15672 (RabbitMQ) and 6379 (Redis)